unmade/apiwrappers/docs/middleware.rst

         return middleware

-As you can see, the only difference is that in async middleware we have to await the handler call
+As you can see, the only difference is that in async middleware we have to await the handler call.

-To help us reduce this code duplication *apiwrappers* supplies a ``BaseMiddleware`` class.
+To help us reduce this code duplication *apiwrappers* provides a ``BaseMiddleware`` class.
 Subclassing one you can then override it hook methods like that: